Favoritesir/raspberry-pi-timelapse-camera/README.md

 ```
 $ apt-get install apache2
 ```
-You shoudl be able to acess the apache homepage now by connecting to the wifi network and going to `http://10.0.0.1`
+You should be able to acess the apache homepage now by connecting to the wifi network and going to `http://10.0.0.1`